Skip to main content

 Layered cake of context

-Most developers think RAG is solved.
-You throw documents into a vector database, run a semantic search, and call it a day.
-But here's the hard truth - that approach is one-dimensional.
-You're getting semantic similarity, but you're losing the structural logic of how ideas actually connect.
-The systems we're building at Ability.ai go beyond simple retrieval.
-We're orchestrating a 'layered cake of context' that fundamentally changes how AI understands your data.
-It's the difference between an agent that parrots information and one that actually thinks.
+RAG with a knowledge graph is a hybrid retrieval architecture that combines vector database semantic search with structured graph traversal to give AI agents contextually rich, relationship-aware knowledge.
+Standard vector-only RAG finds documents that sound alike but misses the structural logic of how ideas actually connect.
+The systems we're building at Ability.ai go beyond simple retrieval — orchestrating a 'layered cake of context' that's the difference between an agent that parrots information and one that actually thinks.

 The hybrid model